MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 ### Supporting multiplayer cross-play between Xbox One and PC UWP

-In addition to new session template requirements in XDP (see [Setting up and configuring your project in Partner Center and XDP](#_Setting_up_and)), cross-play comes with new restrictions on session join ability.
+In addition to new session template requirements in Partner Center (see [Setting up and configuring your project in Partner Center](#_Setting_up_and)), cross-play comes with new restrictions on session join ability.
 You can no longer use "None" as a session join restriction.
 You must use either "Followed" or "Local" (the default restriction is "Local").